uclasystem/VQPy/README.md

 #### Define a `VObj`

 Users can define their own objects of interest, as well as the property in the objects they hope to query on, with a `VObj` class.
+The definition should start with a `@vqpy.property` decorator.

 For example, if we are interested in the vehicle object in the video, and want to query the license plate.
 We can define a `Vobj` class as below.

 ```python
 class Vehicle(vqpy.VObjBase):